eljojo/faircamp-fork/manual/reference/02 Catalog (catalog.eno).md

 file = studio_3.png
 ```

+`file` is the path (or just filename) of the image, relative from the
+manifest's location.

+The `description` is used as image alt text, which improves accessibility
+for those visiting your site with screen readers.

 ### How to ensure certain content in a home_image always is visible

 The catalog's `home_image` is shown in different ways depending on the screen